-Two years before Leyland launched the Jaguar XJ-S, the Jaguar dealership HR Owen came up with a coupe of its own…
+Two years before British Leyland launched the Jaguar XJ-S, the Jaguar dealership HR Owen came up with a coupe of its own…

 HR Owen had a penchant for commissioning customised Leyland products.
 Having enjoyed moderate success with the Crayford/FLM Panelcraft Rover P6 Estoura, its next project was altogether more ambitious: in September 1973, it presented the Owen Sedanca, a bespoke coupé conversion based on the Jaguar XJ saloon.

 Designed by Chris Humberstone, the car took its inspiration from the rather more exotic Lamborghini Espada which was owned by HR Owen boss Gerald Ronson at the time.
 Of course, the Espada had itself begun life as the Bertone Pirana, a radically rebodied Jaguar E-type.

 A very British affair